 First, credit cards make you spend more money.
-Dave Ramsey has noted in the past that people using credit cards typically spend over 10 percent more money than they would have otherwise, dwarfing the “1 percent cash back” that you may be getting back in rewards.
+Dave Ramsey has noted in the past that people using credit cards typically spend 10% more money than they would have otherwise, dwarfing the “1% cash back” that you may be getting back in rewards.

 Second, the added fees that local small businesses have to pay for credit transactions often gets passed on to the consumer through higher prices and that means less money for your local economy.

 Now, I understand the need for fraud protection when shopping online or even out of town.
 However, is fraud protection really necessary for shopping at your local grocery store, restaurant or the like?
 They need our business and support just as much as we rely on them to deal honestly with us.
 It’s nice to be part of a community who you know you can trust.

 For all these reasons, I choose to stand by my local stores rather than taking my business down the road to the megastores, and I will continue to think twice when that option to choose credit or debit pops up.
 I will ask myself if I really need fraud protection at this store.
 Likewise, I will also consider whether choosing credit, instead of debit, will just hurt us all in the long run.

 As Len mentioned, we all have different scenarios running through our heads as we approach the decision between the two — online shopping, the idea of credit card rewards, convenience, etc. My hope is that you are now more aware as to how this choice ultimately affects your local businesses, and therefore you!

 (This is an updated version of an article that was originally posted on January 19, 2011)